mreferre/knative-on-fargate/README.md

 kubectl apply -f mywebapp-scales-to-zero.yaml
 ```

 Inspect the Knative service deployed.
-Not it may take a minute or so to become `READY`:
+Note it may take a minute or so to become `READY`:
 ```
-sh-4.2# kubectl get ksvc mywebapp-scalestozero
+kubectl get ksvc mywebapp-scalestozero
 NAME                    URL                                                                                                           LATESTCREATED                 LATESTREADY                   READY   REASON mywebapp-scalestozero   http://mywebapp-scalestozero.default.b497c7f1-gloosystem-knativ-677e-1291493325.eu-west-1.elb.amazonaws.com   mywebapp-scalestozero-jqmjj   mywebapp-scalestozero-jqmjj   True
-sh-4.2#
 ```

 Take the URL and decompose it with a -H header and the ALB FQDN like this:
 ```
-sh-4.2# curl -H 'Host: mywebapp-scalestozero.default.b497c7f1-gloosystem-knativ-677e-1291493325.eu-west-1.elb.amazonaws.com' http://b497c7f1-gloosystem-knativ-677e-1291493325.eu-west-1.elb.amazonaws.com
+curl -H 'Host: mywebapp-scalestozero.default.b497c7f1-gloosystem-knativ-677e-1291493325.eu-west-1.elb.amazonaws.com' http://b497c7f1-gloosystem-knativ-677e-1291493325.eu-west-1.elb.amazonaws.com
-This is my nginx running on Knative/Fargate that scales to zero sh-4.2#
+This is my nginx running on Knative/Fargate that scales to zero
 ```

 #### Deploying an application without cold starts